 Many of them I've met have purposely chosen to spend less on themselves to give priority to the building of the Kingdom.
 They're actually giving such a percentage of their income to the church that it has affected their standard of living.

 What a blessing it is to be with people like the Don Messers, the Carl Dueys, the Lloyd Silers or the Gene Phillips.
 They've all discovered a real sense of joy in trusting God with their future.

 Anxious about tomorrow?
 Not them!
 They're seeking first the Kingdom of God, and He is seeing that their other needs are met.

 I wrote these devotional thoughts while we were missionaries in Italy.
-They originally appeared in The Standard, a take-home curriculum piece for adult Sunday school classes produced by what is now The Foundry.
+They originally appeared in The Standard, a Faith Connections take-home curriculum piece for adult Sunday school classes produced by The Foundry.